valerie035/data-analytics-winter-2025/module_6/README.md

 _Estimated total time to complete: 4 hours_

 - [ ] Watch [this](https://www.youtube.com/watch?v=dsAVSsdYC10&t=1s) video and mark when complete
-- [ ] Follow along in Google Looker Data Studio
+- [ ] Follow along in Google Looker Data Studio to create a Looker Dashboard
+- [ ] You can use the data provided in the video OR choose a data set that interest you from [kaggle](https://www.kaggle.com/datasets) to analyze/visualize.

+- [ ] Drop you completed dashboard in [this discussion](https://github.com/Tech-Moms/data-analytics-winter-2025/discussions/180) tread.